Satori-Nakamoto/CUTcoin/Rpi_staking.md

     git checkout master
     make

 Building takes about 12 hours.
-After it's build, we can navigate to the CUTcoin folder and launch the daemon with
+After it's built, we can navigate to the CUTcoin folder and launch the daemon with

     cd /home/pi/cutcoin/build/Linux/master/release/bin
     ./cutcoind

 And now we have to wait to synch the blockchain.
 This also takes a long time.
-After it's ready, open a new tab with ´shift + control + t´ and do
+After it's ready, open a new tab with `shift + control + t` and do

     ./cutcoin-wallet-cli